Outer Bounds on the CEO Problem with Privacy Constraints: Introduction

 \section{Introduction}

-The Chief Executive Officer (CEO) problem, introduced by Berger et al. in \cite{berger1996}, can be viewed as a particular case of multiterminal source coding \cite{Berger1978, tung1978}.
-As depicted in Fig. \ref{CEO-model}, multiple encoders observe noisy measurements of a remote source and separately transmit compressed messages to the decoder.
+\IEEEPARstart{T}{he} Chief Executive Officer (CEO) problem, introduced by Berger et al. in \cite{berger1996}, can be viewed as a particular case of multiterminal source coding \cite{Berger1978, tung1978}.
+As depicted in Fig. \ref{CEO-model}, multiple encoders observe noisy measurements of a remote source and transmit compressed messages separately to the decoder.
 The task of the decoder is to reconstruct the original source sequence within a prescribed distortion level, taking into account the independent noises added during the observation process.
 Practical applications related to this problem encompass a broad range of areas, with a focus on distributed sensor networks \cite{kong2010} and collaborative communications \cite{lin2021}.
+For example, photos of an individual captured by infrared sensor security cameras are compressed in a distributed manner, and the compressed sequences are sent parallelly to a control unit for reconstructing the individual’s image.